- Why Research

 New York, New York

-Our cells contain genetic material (DNA and RNA) that regulate cell processes by creating instructions (code) to make specific proteins.
-Mutations to DNA can lead to too much or not enough of a particular protein and promote tumor development and growth.
-Not all the genetic material, however, function to make proteins, and the role of these “non-coding” genetic molecules in tumor growth is only just beginning to be understood.
-Dr. Esteva is conducting studies to understand the role of non-coding RNA in patients with aggressive breast cancers.
+Cells contain genetic material (DNA and RNA) that regulate cell processes by creating instructions (code) to make specific proteins.
+Mutations to DNA can lead to the under- or overproduction of a particular protein and promote tumor development and growth.
+However, there are also “non-coding” genetic molecules that don’t make proteins, and these appear to play important roles in breast cancer biology.
+Dr. Esteva is conducting studies to understand the interplay of protein-coding and non-coding genes in patients with aggressive breast cancers, which may lead to the development of new therapeutic approaches.

 Full Research Summary